goauthentik/authentik/website/docs/integrations/services/vmware-vcenter/index.md

 :::

 :::warning
-This requires passbook 0.10.3 or newer.
+This requires authentik 0.10.3 or newer.
 :::

 :::warning